nicolas-g/dotfiles/manual_config_steps.md

 ### Keybase

-- Settings
-- Files
-- Enable Keybase in Finder
+- Settings -> Files -> Enable Finder integration - "Mac FUSE" (Benjamin Fleischer developer)

-- Advanced
-- Uncheck -> Always stay logged in
+- Settings -> Advanced -> Uncheck [] Always stay logged in
+  - or if this is not working do:
+- MacOS -> System Settings -> "General" -> Login Items & Extensions -> Remove Keybase from the Open at Login list

 ### Cryptomator